 Yes.
-The Local Authority’s duties to undertake a financial assessment are suspended during the Coronavirus crisis and they cannot charge you without completing a financial assessment.
+The Local Authority’s duties to undertake a financial assessment can be suspended under the Care Act easements.
+If this happens, they cannot charge you without completing a financial assessment.
 However, they can decide to retrospectively assess and charge, at a later date, for the care received.
 This applies during the crisis period, subject to giving reasonable information in advance about assessment and charging.

 In short, whilst it might be good from a “peace of mind” point of view; it is probably not worth the hassle.

 A body temperature reading is deemed to be a “special category” data under GDPR.
 Processing of special category data is only lawful in limited circumstances.
 Whilst you may not think you are “processing” the data, if, for example, a record is made of the care worker’s temperature, or as a result of their temperature being taken a consequential action occurs which itself produces a record (such as being refused entry to the home), then this may constitute “processing of special category data” and specific consent to this would be required.